WilliwadelmaWisky/nsclib/README.md

-A rust library for scientific computing.
+A rust library for numerical scientific computing.

+Work in Progress

+Features
+- Derivative
+- Integral